 - Has the tendency to be unforgiving on fat shots

 The circular Fiberbuilt Hitting Mat offers a unique method for working out at home.
 The rounded mat allows golfers to work on their swing path with exceptional fairway-style grass.
-Great for improving alignment, the Fiberbuilt mat also reduces injury risk with excellent shock absorption to keep arms, wrists, and hands fresh during hitting practice.

 Real Feel Golf Mat